alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

-# OpenWebNet (BTicino/Legrand) Binding - Installation instructions (BETA phase)
+# OpenWebNet (BTicino/Legrand) Binding - Installation instructions (Beta version)

 The OpenWebNet binding is still under development.
 This documentation is useful during the beta phase until the binding is added to the official openHAB 2 Addons distribution.
-See the [README](./README.md) for the main documentation of the binding.
+See the [README](./README.md) for the main documentation of the binding and configuration examples.

 ## Installation